Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you want the most cutting power on this list in a garage-friendly package and your shop already has a 220V outlet.

-The LTP8050 is built for garage fabricators and hobbyists who want cleaner, repeatable cuts without industrial complexity.
-Its responsive blowback/pilot arc system pairs with drag-cut support so you can rest the torch on thin sheet and follow curves more easily.
+The LTP8050 is built for garage fabricators who want cleaner, repeatable cuts without industrial complexity.
+The blowback pilot arc starts reliably on painted or slightly rusty metal.
+Drag-cut support lets you rest the torch on thin sheet and follow curves with fewer burrs and restarts.

-The bright LED display and front-mounted regulator make setup less fiddly.
-Included CNC connectors with THC and ARC OK signals mean it integrates with a table without much head-scratching.
+The bright LED display and front-mounted regulator make setup fast.
+Pre-installed CNC connectors with THC and ARC OK signals pair with most plasma tables without extra adapters.
 It runs on 220V and needs a reliable, dry air supply (70+ PSI at roughly 4 SCFM).
-Paired with a decent compressor, this unit delivers steady, usable cuts for metal art, HVAC work, and general shop repairs.
+Paired with a good compressor, it delivers steady cuts for metal art, HVAC work, and general shop repairs.

 What People Say